pierrediedhiou/cybersecurity-journey/glossary.md

 sent first to set up the connection, then downloads the larger stage
 - **Stager** — The first part of a staged payload, sets up a communication channel between attacker and target
+- **SAM Database** — Security Account Manager, a Windows database that stores user account password hashes.
+Can be dumped using hashdump in Meterpreter
+- **screenshare** — Meterpreter command that allows real-time viewing of the target user's desktop
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to